ajakubek/python-llist/docs/index.rst

    .. attribute:: size

-      Actual size of list.
+      Number of elements in the list.
 0 if list is empty.

    SLList objects also support the following methods: